mertcanyucel/gridsome-vercel-getform/README.md

-# Default starter for Gridsome
+# Gridsome's default starter with Getform contact form

 This is the project you get when you run `gridsome create new-project`.